Cambridge District Scout Archive

 Scout sections worked in Greece, Italy, Yugoslavia, Egypt, Palestine, and Syria.
 Four Scout Units worked in NW Europe, No’s 3, 102, 106, 122 working in refugee camps and hospitals.
 One team worked in the concentration camps.

 18/6/1945 SM R H Ellwood (1st Cambridge) working for six months with Scout Relief Team Overseas District Minutes R Ellwood was listed as GSM 1st Cambridge in ‘Post 32’ list and ACM 12th around 1945.

 1946 AGM Reported as working in Germany

-Mr F P Ellwood (SM 12th Cambridge) spoke on SIRS at the AGM (his brother?)
+Mr F P Ellwood (SM 12th Cambridge) spoke on SIRS at the AGM (I believe, his brother)